Discover another FDA-approved ACTH treatment option

 - Severe psoriasis

 Understanding the role of ACTH

-Cortrophin Gel is a naturally sourced, purified hormone called corticotropin.
+Cortrophin Gel contains a naturally sourced, purified hormone called corticotropin.
 Corticotropin is a complex mixture of proteins, one of which is ACTH.
 One way ACTH may reduce inflammation is by boosting the body’s production of cortisol.
 This may help regulate the immune system and reduce inflammation.